rgraciano/echo-sonos/README.md

 1. I pre-define typical use-cases for my Sonos, like playing my Rock favorite on all speakers at typical volume
 2. I say "Alexa, use Sonos to play Rock"

 Other commands:

 * "Alexa, tell Sonos to turn it up (or down)"
 * "Alexa, tell Sonos to pause"
+* "Alexa, ask Sonos what song is playing"
+* "Alexa, tell Sonos to skip track"
+* "Alexa, tell Sonos to change volume to 50"
+* "Alexa, tell Sonos to set Kitchen volume to 25"

 When you say the command to Alexa, it triggers the Alexa skill with invocation name Sonos.
 The Alexa skill calls a web service running on AWS Lambda, passing it the preset name ("rock" in the example).
 Lambda then fires an HTTP request to a node.js server running node-sonos-http-api on your local network. node-sonos-http-api gathers all of the settings from the preset named "rock" in presets.json, sending them all to Sonos over your local network.